UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 For example, we might already have a hypothesis that there won’t be any horror movies that are appropriate for children.

-To find out, we could color the bars according to the MPAA rating as in this slide.
-However, one aspect of our chart is not very intuitive: the color legend and the stacked bar segments are not sorted in the same order.
+To find out, we could colour the bars according to the MPAA rating as in this slide.
+However, one aspect of our chart is not very intuitive: the colour legend and the stacked bar segments are not sorted in the same order.

 ---